vishva2410/vishva2410/README.md

 ## About

-Backend and AI engineer with hands-on experience shipping scalable systems, ML pipelines, and analytics solutions.
-Currently pursuing B.Tech in Computer Science (Data Science) at Vardhaman College, Hyderabad — **CGPA: 8.9 / 10.0**.
+Backend and AI engineer focused on **shipping systems that work in production** — not just demos.
+B.Tech CS (Data Science) at Vardhaman College, Hyderabad · **CGPA: 8.9/10** · Peer-reviewed publication in IJSAT 2025.

-**Data Analyst Intern @ CraftyourCareer** *(Dec 2024 – Mar 2025)*
-Tracking 5K+ weekly user sessions via Tableau dashboards, running exploratory analysis on Google Analytics data, and delivering weekly performance reports for data-driven decisions.

-**Published researcher** — IJSAT Vol. 16, Issue 2 (2025) · [DOI: 10.71097/IJSAT.v16.i2.4382](https://doi.org/10.71097/IJSAT.v16.i2.4382)
+> Quality over quantity.
+Working systems over buzzwords.

 ---